C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Results

-We estimate the orbiting and infalling velocity dispersion of the galaxy clusters following \Cref{eq:dispersion_pb}. \Cref{fig:vd_ratio_mass_dependence} shows the fractional error of the predicted velocity dispersion squared of orbiting galaxies for various mass bins, and explore the differences in the two RF output methods in calculating velocity dispersion as well as the classification following the physical model based on \citet{Aung22}, where the velocity dispersion of orbiting galaxies is given by $\int v^2\rho_{\rm orb}(r)G(v/\sigma_{\rm orb}) {\rm d}r {\rm d}v / \int \rho_{\rm orb}(r){\rm d}r$, where $G(v/\sigma_{\rm orb})$ is a Gaussian function in the likelihood function in Equation~2 in \citet{Aung22}.
-We specifically select orbiting galaxies with $R>0.3\r200m$ to avoid the region where the fraction of orphan galaxies is higher.
+We estimate the orbiting and infalling velocity dispersion of the galaxy clusters following \Cref{eq:dispersion_pb}. \Cref{fig:vd_ratio_mass_dependence} shows the fractional error of the predicted velocity dispersion squared of orbiting galaxies for various mass bins and explores the differences in the two RF output methods in calculating velocity dispersion as well as the classification following the physical model based on \citet{Aung22}, where the velocity dispersion of orbiting galaxies is given by $\int v^2\rho_{\rm orb}(r)G(v/\sigma_{\rm orb}) {\rm d}r {\rm d}v / \int \rho_{\rm orb}(r){\rm d}r$, where $G(v/\sigma_{\rm orb})$ is a Gaussian function in the likelihood function in Equation~2 in \citet{Aung22}.
+When measuring velocity dispersion, we specifically select orbiting galaxies with $R>0.3\r200m$ to avoid the region where the fraction of orphan galaxies is higher.
 The inner region is also prone to error when using different catalogs (see \Cref{sec:validation}) or when excluding orphans, and the model in \citet{Aung22} is not properly fitted in this region.

-We find that both hard and probabilistic classification methods provide equally accurate velocity dispersion estimates.
-Comparatively, the the velocity dispersion based on the non-ML technique produces larger fractional errors.
+The deterministic and probabilistic classification methods provide equally accurate velocity dispersion estimates.
+Comparatively, the velocity dispersion based on the non-ML technique produces larger fractional errors.
 The ML-based method predicts the fractional error in the velocity dispersion squared with better than $\lesssim1\%$ accuracy, while the \citet{Aung22} model predicts the velocity dispersion with the accuracy of $\lesssim4\%$.
-The \citet{Aung22} model describes the probabilistic distribution of orbiting and infalling galaxies which correctly models the phase space where different populations are mixed.
-If a phase space cut is applied for galaxy classification without taking into account the mixing region, the velocity dispersion of the orbiting (infalling) population is underestimated (overestimated), as all galaxies with small (large) velocity are classified as orbiting (infalling) (see \Cref{fig:p_dists_2d} and \cref{sec:2d}).
+The \citet{Aung22} model describes the probabilistic distribution of orbiting and infalling galaxies, which correctly models the phase space where different populations are mixed.
+If a phase space cut is applied for galaxy classification without taking into account the mixing region, the velocity dispersion of the orbiting (infalling) population is underestimated (overestimated), as all galaxies with small (large) velocity are classified as orbiting (infalling) (see \Cref{fig:p_dists_2d} and \Cref{sec:2d}).